trojas-gnister/LegendofNelda/README.md

 This game was created by Daniel Miller, Maria Ramirez, Cesar Castillo, and Troy Sparks.

 # Tests
-check all syntax and spelling before use to avoid errors.
-As well as making sure the node version is current along with a working db.json
+Use jest to run tests to ensure functionality.
+This project is a work-in-progress.

 # Contact Information
 * GitHub Username: danielmiller18, mar-ramg (Maria), ceca24 (Cesar), and iskry (Troy)